Here's Why I'm Excited to Sell a Technical Product

 Selling a technical product means being both analytical and creative.

 I’ve never sold such a technical product before, so being at Amplitude has definitely challenged me to think in ways I never have before.
 Coming up with a potential use case or value statement for analytics-minded folks is a serious brain exercise.
-Putting myself in the shoes of a product leader, and thinking in their language, exercises a healthy level of left-brain analytical (see what I did there) thinking and right-brain creativity that keeps things interesting!
+Putting myself in the shoes of a product leader, and thinking in their language, exercises a healthy level of left-brain analytical thinking and right-brain creativity that keeps things interesting!

 Diverse teams mean diverse thinking.